TonyPhipps/tech-notes/Products/Splunk/search.md

 | table _time, search_name, risk_object, risk_object_type, risk_score, risk_message, src, dest, user
 | sort - _time
   ```

-# Macro
-Settings > Advanced Search > Search Macros > Add New
-- Allows storing a search string that can be referenced later using the macro name.
-- Can add arguments, which allows passing data into the macro search.
-  - Can use validation checks on arguments
-- Called using `macroname`

-# Workflow Actions
-Settings > Fields > Workflow Actions > Add New
-- Get/Post to pass information to external sources, or back to Splunk to perform secondary search
-- For example, a link that opens a browser to a WHOIS page, automatically looking up a given IP Address based on the src_ip field content via $src_ip$.

-# Data Models
-Settings > Data Models > New Data Model
-- Events, Searchs, Transactions
-- Allows mass normalization and subsequent correlation searches/reports/alerts
-- Allows more efficient reporting when used with Pivots
-- Root event/object > child object > childobject****
-- Root Search should be avoided, as they do not benefit from search speedup

 # Regular Expression / Regex / Rex